How can I change my address?

 Can I participate in commencement if I have not completed all my requirements for graduation?

-Students who are within six (6) credits of fulfilling their graduation requirements may walk in the commencement exercises early providing that:
+Students who are within six (6) credits of fulfilling their graduation requirements may walk in the commencement exercises under the following conditions:

 - The student has registered for their required coursework in either the Summer I or II term to ensure graduation by September 1